 In connection with the offering of the 2023 Notes, on December 21, 2017 the Company entered into an interest rate swap to continue to align the interest rates of its liabilities with its investment portfolio, which consists predominately of floating rate loans.
 The notional amount of the interest rate swap is \$150 million.
-The Company will receive fixed rate interest at 4.75% and pay variable rate interest based on the 1-month LIBOR plus 2.545%.
+The Company will receive fixed rate interest semi-annually at 4.75% and pay variable rate interest monthly based on 1-month LIBOR plus 2.545%.
 The interest rate swap matures on December 21, 2021.
-Pursuant to ASC 815 Derivatives and Hedging, the interest expense related to the 2023 Notes will be offset by the proceeds received from the interest rate swap.
+For the year ended December 31, 2018, the Company made periodic payments totaling \$6.8 million.
+Pursuant to ASC 815 Derivatives and Hedging, the interest expense related to the 2023 Notes is offset by the proceeds received from the interest rate swap.
 The swap adjusted interest expense is included as a component of interest expense on the Company's Consolidated Statements of Operations.
+As of December 31, 2018, the interest rate swap had a fair value of \$(1.6) million and is included as a component of accrued expenses and other liabilities on the Company's Consolidated Statements of Assets and Liabilities.
+The change in fair value of the interest rate swap is equally offset by the change in fair value of the 2023 Notes.